divyajeettt/sudoku/README.md

 ## Change the Speed of the visualization of solver

+The solver-algorithm has been slowed down to visualize the backtracking has been slowed down.
+To change the speed of the algorithm, go to [Line 77]() in `main.py` and:
+- <b>Increase the speed</b> by decreasing the value of the variable `SOLVING_DELAY`
+- <b>Decrease the speed</b> by increasing the value of the variable `SOLVING_DELAY`

+Time complexity of Solver: `O(9ᴹ)`, where `M` is the number of unfilled cells (Attributing to the fact that there are 9 possibilities for each empty cell).

 ## Footnotes

 - Difficulty level corresponds to the number of cells of the grid whose values are known.
 The harder the level, the fewer initial values are given in the grid.